rbitr/command-line-data-sci/README.md

 19 "MLY Last Year"
 ```

-This way is actually longer, but illustrates a couple things. awk separates the data into columns that can be accessed by $c where c is the column except $0 which gives whole line as in the previous version.
-The overall syntax of awk is to combine a condition, here NR==4, with what to do if that condition is met.
-The internal variable NF tells us the number of fields (columns) in the data.
-Lastly, the switch -F, (or -F ',') tells awk to use a comma as the field separator, because the default is a space.
+This way is actually longer, but illustrates a couple things. awk separates the data into columns that can be accessed by `$c` where `c` is the column except $0 which gives whole line as in the previous version.
+The overall syntax of awk is to combine a condition, here `NR==4`, with what to do if that condition is met.
+The internal variable `NF` tells us the number of fields (columns) in the data.
+Lastly, the switch `-F,` (or `-F ','`) tells awk to use a comma as the field separator, because the default is a space.

 __Searching within text__